FikriMilano/clean-architecture-android/README.md

 * Moshi - JSON Parser

 ## Setup
-You need to generate your own Github Api Key first.
+You need to generate your own Github Api Key first, then set it up as your environment variables.

 ### Windows
 1. Open Settings